-These are the steps needed to gain the knowledge, understanding and competence you will require to develop as a Dental Care Professional (DCP).
+These are the steps needed to gain the knowledge, understanding and competence required to develop as a Dental Care Professional (DCP).
 This top-up course recognises the practical skill training provided by a 'work place mentor' in one of the disciplines of dental technology, and formal credit will be given for the developed competence and integration with other members of the dental team.

-Skills and knowledge developed: The BSc Dental Technology programme is intended to provide students with the opportunity to develop the knowledge, understanding and real work-based competence to effectively operate as dental technicians and be able to register with the General Dental Council (GDC) as a dental technician.
+Skills and Knowledge Developed: The BSc Dental Technology programme is intended to provide students with the opportunity to develop the knowledge, understanding and real work-based competence to effectively operate as dental technicians and be able to register with the General Dental Council (GDC) as a dental technician.
 It is therefore essential that students attend all planned sessions and complete to high standards the work set for student development and assessment.